Huey Long: Senator-elect

-Accomplishments in Louisiana
+Accomplishments

 Long was unusual among southern populists in that he achieved tangible progress.
 Williams concluded "the secret of Long's power, in the final analysis, was not in his machine or his political dealings but in his record—he delivered something".
 Referencing Long's contributions to Louisiana, Robert Penn Warren, a professor at LSU during Long's term as governor, stated: "Dictators, always give something for what they get."

 Long created a public works program that was unprecedented in the South, constructing roads, bridges, hospitals, schools, and state buildings.
 During his four years as governor, Long increased paved highways in Louisiana from 331 to 2,301 mi and constructed 2816 mi of gravel roads.
 By 1936, the infrastructure program begun by Long had completed some 9700 mi of new roads, doubling Louisiana's road system.
 He built 111 bridges and started construction on the first bridge over the Mississippi entirely in Louisiana, the Huey P. Long Bridge.
 These projects provided thousands of jobs during the depression: Louisiana employed more highway workers than any other state.
 Long built a State Capitol, which at 450 ft tall remains the tallest capitol, state or federal, in the United States.
 Long's infrastructure spending increased the state government's debt from $11 million in 1928 to $150 million in 1935.

 Long was an ardent supporter of the state's flagship public university, Louisiana State University (LSU).
 Having been unable to attend, Long now regarded it as "his" university.
 He increased LSU's funding and intervened in the university's affairs, expelling seven students who criticized him in the school newspaper.
 He constructed new buildings, including a fieldhouse that reportedly contained the longest pool in the United States.
 Long founded an LSU Medical School in New Orleans.
 To raise the stature of the football program, he converted the school's military marching band into the flashy "Show Band of the South" and hired Costa Rican composer Castro Carazo as the band director.
 As well as nearly doubling the size of the stadium, he arranged for lowered train fares, so students could travel to away games.
 Long's contributions resulted in LSU gaining a class A accreditation from the Association of American Universities.

 Long's night schools taught 100,000 adults to read.
-His provision of free textbooks contributed to a 20 percent increase in school enrollment.
+His provision of free textbooks contributed to a 20-percent increase in school enrollment.
 He modernized public health facilities and ensured adequate conditions for the mentally ill.
 He established Louisiana's first rehabilitation program for penitentiary inmates.
 Through tax reform, Long made the first $2,000 in property assessment free, waiving property taxes for half the state's homeowners.
-Historians have criticized other policies, like high consumer taxes on gasoline and cigarettes, a reduced mother's pension, and low teacher salaries.
+Several labor laws were also enacted during Long's time as governor.
+Some historians have criticized other policies, like high consumer taxes on gasoline and cigarettes, a reduced mother's pension, and low teacher salaries.